webvpro/Obsidian-CSRD-GIT/Compendiums/CSRD/en/Descriptors/Strong.md

 ---
 aliases:
   - Strong
 tags:
   - Compendiums/CSRD/en/Descriptors
   - Descriptor
+title: Strong
+collection: Descriptors
+kind: Compendiums
 ---
 ## Strong
 You're extremely strong and physically powerful, and you use these qualities well, whether through violence or feats of prowess.
 You likely have a brawny build and impressive muscles.
 ### You gain the following characteristics